garris/cssRegressionTestingWithBackstopJS/readme.md

 <h4>Generating a BackstopJS configuration template</h4>

 The basic configuration process is straight forward from here – to help with things, BackstopJS can generate a config file that you can modify for your project.
-From the `myCoolProject/node_modules/backstopjs/` directory:
+From the `myCoolProject/node_modules/backstopjs/` directory run...

 ```
 $ cd ~/path-to-myProjects/myCoolProject/node_modules/backstopjs/